Julie Falk, executive director

 Born outside of Chicago, Kristin is a graduate of Kenyon College in Gambier, Ohio.
 When not designing, Kristin frequents waterparks, swoons for David Bowie, stalks jewelry designers and illustrators, attempts to sew, and runs or rides her bike around Portland.
 She is part insomniac, part narcoleptic, and quite possibly the messiest perfectionist ever.

-Forever celebrity crushes: David Bowie, Wayne Coyne, Mike Rowe, Adam Scott, Parker Posey
+Celebrity crushes: David Bowie, John Hodgman, Mike Rowe, Adam Scott, Parker Posey

-Favorite music of the moment: Bowie, Neko Case, Sharon Jones, Budos Band, Jawbreaker, Mars Volta
+Favorite music of the moment: Bowie, Neko Case, Lady, Sharon Jones, Budos Band, Bill Callahan, Jawbreaker, Mars Volta

 Favorite movies: Bottle Rocket, Hoosiers, Little Miss Sunshine, Amores Perros, Christopher Guest in every flavor